 - One spouse or partner financing a vehicle or other major purchase using the other’s information

-- One spouse or partner threatening the other with physical harm in order to force him or her to sign credit applications, provide access to credit accounts or otherwise generate debt against his or her will
+- One spouse or partner threatening the other with physical harm in order to force him or her to sign credit applications, provide access to credit accounts, or otherwise generate debt against his or her will

-Many people are not even aware their identities have been stolen until they separate from their spouse or even after they have been contacted by creditors or denied opportunities due to discrepancies in their credit history.
+Many people are not even aware their identities have been stolen until they separate from their spouse or until they have been contacted by creditors or denied opportunities due to discrepancies in their credit history.
 Additionally, it can be difficult to file a police report, as accessing account documentation and credit reports can be challenging for victims of economic abuse.
 Many assume that debt run-up in their names by a spouse is their responsibility, or that they’re liable for those massive credit card bills because a live-in boyfriend or girlfriend used their information to open the accounts.
-And, creditors, financial institutions and credit reporting agencies are often all-too-eager to reinforce that idea, shifting the burden to the victim.
+And, creditors, financial institutions, and credit reporting agencies are often all-too-eager to reinforce that idea, shifting the burden to the victim.

 Identity theft is still identity theft when it is committed by a spouse, significant other, or other friend or family member.
 And, federal law protects victims in several ways.
 For instance: